9-9-9-9/Bit-Heroes-bot/README.md

 [Wiki](https://github.com/9-9-9-9/Bit-Heroes-bot/wiki)

-> To the guys who using this bot but not giving this repo a Star: Fvck U
+> To the folks who using this bot but not giving this repo a Star: Fvck U
 ___
 Supports **English user interface only** of [Bit Heroes on Steam](https://github.com/9-9-9-9/Bit-Heroes-bot/wiki/Does-this-bot-supports-Steam-version-of-Bit-Heroes%3F) and [Bit Heroes on web](https://www.kongregate.com/games/Juppiomenz/bit-heroes) + [mini-client](https://github.com/9-9-9-9/Bit-Heroes-bot/wiki/Function-%22client%22-(mini-client-on-Chrome))